 Bison are a species that existed in North America long before we humans did.
 They are natural to our environment.
 Bison in North America were almost eradicated during a short recorded history of humans on the planet, only to be resurrected and conserved by forward thinking ranchers and indigenous peoples.
 Bison still retain their mystery and heritage while being a part of our planet’s future as their populations continue to grow.

 We find that our bison thrive on less human interaction.
-This means no hormones or antibiotics are used on our ranch alongwith a low-energy grain ration only when needed.
+This means no hormones are used on our ranch alongwith a low-energy grain ration only when needed.
 This also helps in getting the bright red meat along with the white fat that isdemanded and prized.

 We know that controlling our supply by working directly with the bison on the land inwhich they roam, all the way through our butcher facility, to the retail and foodservice market, that we know where our food comes from.
 By hand-cutting meat to strict standards, we ensure that every cut is consistent and fresh.

 Today’s foodie culture thrives on new and innovative cuts and cooking processes that have yet to be discovered.
 Bison is becoming the adventurous dining experience that global food lovers have been looking for and the secret weapon of top chefs.
 Springbank Bison makes it easy to create a memorable experience that harkens back to the wide open ranges and the days that Bison fed the original people of the land and were the symbol of prosperity.